 Eight years ago my friend and I were in the pub discussing what it would be like to be homeless at Christmas, it was obviously a heartbreaking conversation… so we decided we didn’t want to be all talk and we agreed to put our money where our mouth is.

 We were just two young guys in a Glasgow bar, normal people with normal lives and knew we could not solve any problems, but we thought we could do something surely!

 So… on Christmas Eve we started handing out Christmas gift bags to the homeless, all with our own money and anonymously.
 Just having a chat and not leaving any contact details.

 Sometimes leaving a gift bag beside them to find when they awoke.

 But one of our original ideas has really blossomed!
 Our idea was, “Write To Someone You Miss This Christmas.”

 The wonderful ‘Social Bite’ help distribute them across Scotland.
-And this year we hope to have them available in London too.

 This whole journey has been humbling and heart warming.
 And we hope family and friends enjoy hearing from them.
 You should not cease to exist – just because you are homeless.

 Get in touch if you have sent a card, received a card or can help in any way.